-Membership is set low at £1 a week – less than 15 pence a day – to minimise barriers to entry.
-For those who are still unable to afford this, affiliate membership is free.
+Membership is set low at £5 a month – less than 15 pence a day – to minimise barriers to entry.

-Affiliate membership means we’ll keep in touch with you about party news and meetings and speak to you about getting involved in local activities.
+During the pandemic we opened up an affiliate membership scheme which we closed in 2022.
+If you’re an affiliate member it means we’ll keep in touch with you about party news and meetings and speak to you about getting involved in local activities.
 However, affiliate members won’t be able to attend private meetings or have the right to vote or stand for election to the Members Council.

 The Workers Party is here to represent the working class.
 Unemployed workers, retired workers, disabled workers are all very welcome to join.

 If you need to earn wages to survive, and cannot live off the exploitation of others’ labour-power, you are a member of the working class.
 If you are unable to work because of a disability, you are a member of the working class.

 If you live and work in Britain, no matter where you are from, you are a member of the British working class.